Authentication

 ## Understand Workspace Scope

 A workspace API key always belongs to one workspace.
-The key decides which subscribers, tags, forms, landing pages, broadcasts, sequences, automations, and jobs the request can access.
+The key controls which subscribers, tags, forms, landing pages, broadcasts, sequences, automations, and jobs the request can access.

 Do not pass a `workspace_id` in public `/v1` requests.
-The workspace is already selected by the credential.
-This prevents an integration from accidentally writing data into a different workspace just because it sent the wrong ID.
+The credential already selects the workspace.
+This prevents an integration from accidentally writing data into a different workspace because it sent the wrong ID.

-If you manage several client or brand workspaces, create a separate key for each one.
-Keep the keys in separate environment variables or secret records so the integration cannot mix audiences by mistake.
+If you manage several client or brand workspaces, create a separate key for each workspace.
+Keep the keys in separate environment variables or secret records so the integration cannot mix subscribers from different workspaces by mistake.

 ## Discover OAuth Metadata